 - My chicken was in the nest all day what does that mean?

-Good news, she is probably just broody.
+Good news, she’s probably just broody.
 Basically, she has the urge to sit on eggs and hatch babies.
 This can go on for a while.
-If it is really hot, or if you want to get the eggs you will have to remove her and encourage her to stay out of the nest.
+If it’s really hot, or if you want to get the eggs you’ll have to remove her and encourage her to stay out of the nest.
 A hen could possibly have a heat stroke and die if nesting too long in the heat.
 Check out What Exactly is a Broody Hen, and How to Stop it for more information.

 - Broody hen, what does that mean?
 Question #13 goes over this!